WebOrigami/docs/src/content/framework/intro4.md

 The earlier formulas each defined a single virtual file like `message` or `hello.html`.
 The `greetings` formula here defines a virtual _graph_ of things — a virtual folder of virtual files.

+<span class="tutorialStep"></span> View the `src` folder in the served site.
+You will see a new entry for a virtual `greetings` folder.
+If you click on that `greetings` folder, you'll see a list of links labeled with the indices of the array: 0, 1, 2, (and more if you entered more names).
+Clicking an index will take you to a page like `src/greetings/1`, which says "Hello, Bob!"

 The [map](/cli/builtins.html#map) function is a built-in Origami function that applies a one-to-one map function to a graph of values.
 The result is a new, virtual graph of transformed values.

 In this case, the `=greet(name)` part of the above formula defines an unnamed function (in technical jargon, a lambda expression) that's evaluated in the context of each individual person record.
 This extracts a person's name and passes it to the `greet` function.